 What role do you play in the Beacon Food Forest project?

-I am the city staff person that works directly with this site, which is one of 90 within the city of Seattle’s P-Patch Community Gardening Program.
-I am liaison between community and city, help with ideas and resourcing, assign and monitor the area of the forest that has plots for renting, monitor items being proposed by the community and solidify the ongoing partnership between the city and community.
+PERNITZ: I am the city staff person who works directly with this site, which is one of 90 within the city of Seattle's P-Patch Community Gardening Program.
+I am the liaison between the community and the city, help with ideas and resourcing, assign and monitor the area of the forest that has plots for renting, monitor items being proposed by the community, and solidify the ongoing partnership between the city and community.

 What inspired this creative planning endeavor?